-If you see white spots building up on the surface of your plant’s soil, it’s generally a sign of salt build-up.
-Salts can come from the water you use to hydrate your plant, the potting mixtures, and fertilizers.
-Flush watering a plant regularly will leach out any excess salts and minerals.
+If you see white spots building up on the surface of your soil, that is generally a salt build-up.
+Salts can come from your water, the potting mixtures, and fertilizers.
+'Flush Watering' a plant regularly will leech out soils and will prevent this.

 Temperature and Humidity

 Most house plants are native to tropical areas.
 They prefer warm, humid conditions.
-To keep your plants comfortable try keeping them in areas that are between 60 and 75 degrees fahrenheit.
+To keep your plants comfortable try keeping them in areas that are between 60 and 75 degrees Fahrenheit.
 Anything below 55 degrees will not be plant friendly.
 Also make sure that your green space is properly ventilated and relatively humid.

 Unfortunately, sometimes black leaves occur due to things completely out of your control.
 There are bacterial infections that can cause rot that turns leaves black and quickly kills out a plant.
 This scary situation needs to be addressed quickly or the rot can infect other plants in your garden.
 One of the best ways to avoid this is to get your cuttings and plants from a reliable source.
 Cheap, big-box stores often source their plants from unclean growing conditions.
 Always do research to make sure the place you buy your plants from are sourcing from a real, high-quality nursery!